Capital Cascades Trail Segment 3 Amenities

 St. Marks Trailhead:

-Located at the Regional Stormwater Facility, the Trailhead will connect Cascades Trail and St. Marks Historic Rail Trail and will feature on-site parking spaces.
-The design will feature an open, well-lit trailhead including amenities such as a water-bottle filling station, bike-repair station and drinking fountain.
+Located at 3DB Pond, the Trailhead will connect Cascades Trail and St. Marks Historic Rail Trail and features on-site parking spaces.
+The design features an open, well-lit trailhead including amenities such as a water-bottle filling station, bike-repair station, and a drinking fountain.

 This new public space overlooks 3DB Pond, which is a stormwater facility.
 The latest installation for the project was the Duperon FlexRake at 3D-B Pond.